terry-artwork/terry-artwork.github.io/README.md

 The initial design of this website has four webpages: Home, Contact, About, and Galleries.

 The tree diagrams below show all the directories and files in the source code that the Nikola application uses to create the website.

-The diagrams are repeated but with comments removes so its easy to see which files should get changed and by whom.
+The diagrams are repeated but with differents sets of comments so its easy to see which files should get changed and by whom.

-These are the directories and files in the src code
+This tree diagram displays the 8 x directories and the 16 x files that make up the src branch.

 ```
 src <-- Source code for the website
 │